sroccaserra/learning-megadrive/README.md

 ## Build the .bin file

-To build tne .bin file from the assembly code, run:
+To build tne `bin/learn.bin` file from the assembly source code, run:

     make build

 ## Run the .bin file

-Open the .bin file in your favourite Mega Drive emulator, it should display a scrolling checkboard :)
+Open the generated `bin/learn.bin` file in your favourite Mega Drive emulator, it should display a scrolling checkboard :)

 ## References